EeshaanJain/new_website/_pages/about.md

 ---

 Whoever is viewing this, hello!
 Hope you are doing well!<br>
 I have a keen interest in Machine Learning surrounding applications of geometric learning to life sciences.
-Previously, I have worked on optimization, graph neural networks and impactful and fair learning.
-I am currently working under Prof. [Abir De](https://abir-de.github.io/) and Prof. [Soumen Charkabarti](https://www.cse.iitb.ac.in/~soumen/) on notions of graph similarity, and combinatorial optimization at IIT Bombay.
+Previously, I have worked on optimization, graph neural networks and impactful and fair learning under Prof. [Abir De](https://abir-de.github.io/) and Prof. [Soumen Charkabarti](https://www.cse.iitb.ac.in/~soumen/) IIT Bombay.
+I have also worked with AWL, Inc. and Sony, Japan, and Google Research for over a year.